gnebbia/pdlist/README.md

 ## TODO

-* Fix bug:can't provide domain names with http(s):// notation
+* Add more passive recon sources
 * Modify the code to work in asynchrounous mode
 * Generate fancy html reports
-* Add more passive recon sources

 ## COPYRIGHT